 Have you ever thought about the duties we have towards our parents when they get older?
-I’m not talking about legal obligations (of which there really aren’t any).
+I’m not talking about legal obligations (which there really aren’t any).
 I’m talking about the moral and ethical responsibilities.
 It’s something that I’ve thought about a lot, especially after realizing just how many things our parents sacrifice to make our lives better when we’re young.
-Below are ten things that I truly believe we owe our parents when they reach their “golden” years.
+Below are ten things I truly believe we owe our parents when they reach their “golden” years.

 What Do We Owe Our Parents When They Get Older?

 Before we get into the duties we have towards our parents when they get older, I want to share a wonderful quote with you from Tia Walker, co-author of the book The Inspired Caregiver.
 Tia says, “To care for those who once cared for us is one of the highest honors.”
 I couldn’t agree more.
 So, think of the below “duties” as ways of embracing that high honor.